Caellian/caellian.github.io/README.md

 # Web portfolio

-My personal web portfolio built with Svelte and ❤️.
+My personal web portfolio & blog.

 ## License

-Components of the portfolio are licensed under MIT License.
+Components of the portfolio are licensed under GPL license, version 3.0.
-A copy of the MIT license is located in the [LICENSE](./LICENSE) file.
+A copy of the GPL license is located in the [LICENSE](./LICENSE) file.